 Are you planning for a move?

-I have several friends right now that are looking for a new home or preparing for a move in this intense and busy Seattle housing market.
+I have several friends right now that are looking for a new home and preparing for a move in this busy Seattle housing market.

 Moving can be a cause of disorganization – specifically situational disorganization*.
 We know moving adds extra tasks on top of an already busy schedule.
 And understandably all your other important work doesn’t take a break during a move (like jobs, family commitments, childcare, meal prep and planning, etc.).

-I love helping clients get ready for a move and unpacking their new home.
 Here are some tips to keep things on track during your move and reduce the stress that can come along with it.
-Want help during your next move?
-Reach out to talk more or schedule your in-home consultation with moving checklist and action plan.

 Prep for your move: